ibst1/allele-spectrum/README.md

 </figure>

 ## 2. Human genetic diversity
-An alternative method to study the allele frequency spectrum is to look at the total genetic diversity in the human population.
+An alternative method to study the mutation frequency spectrum is to look at the total genetic diversity in the human population.
 This has been done in the 1000 genomes project (2015) and the data is publically avilable.
 If we extract the allele classes (`1000genomes_data_download.sh`, `1000genomes_extract_groups.sh`), the distribution is congruent with the DNM data: A<>G and C<>T diversity (transitions) are much more common than transversions.
 In figure 3, the left bar in each class represents DNM data and the middle bar represents 1000 genome data.
 The close similarity between the two classes is a strong suggestion that the same mechanism is responsible, ie mutations.

 ## 3. Great ape diversity
 Finally, we can compare the DNA diversity between different species, eg the great apes.
 We can do this by collecting and sequencing DNA from different individuals of a species and select the sites that have a fixed allele (all individuals are identical) but that are different to the other species.
 The genetic differences will be much bigger than within one species, but the same basic principle still applies: If the differences are due to point mutations we expect a characteristic pattern with respect to the kind of differences between the species.
 On the other hand, if the differences are not due to point mutations there is no reason to expect a specific pattern.

-We can analyze the allele frequency spectrum using publically available data.
+We can analyze the mutation frequency spectrum using publically available data.
 Prado-Martinez (2013) collected and sequenced DNA from 79 great apes representing 5 species (Gorilla, Pan troglodytes, Pan paniscus, Pongo abelii, Pongo pygmaeus) and 9 humans.
 They identified the sites that are different from the human reference genome.
 In some cases, individuals within a species will be similar (allele is fixed), in other cases there will be genetic variation within a species (allele is polymorphic).
 For the 25 Pan troglodytes (chimpanzee) specimens, they identified 25 million fixed sites.
 As before, we can separate the genetic differences in four classes (`primates_data_download.sh`, `primates_extract_groups_fixed.sh`, `primates_extract_groups_fixed_helper.sh`, `primates_extract_groups_all.sh`, `primates_extract_groups_all_helper.sh`).
 Once again, A<>G and C<>T diversity turns out to be much higher than the other types, which is expected if it is a result of transitions.

 # Results
 If we compare the genetic diversity between chimpanzees and humans with human de novo mutations and total human genetic diversity, the patterns are strikingly similar.
 This is true whether we include only fixed alleles (fig. 3) or both fixed and polymorphic alleles (fig. 4).